CurvSurf/FindSurface-RealityKit-visionOS/README.md

 For detailed explanations of the parameters, please refer to [FindSurface](https://github.com/CurvSurf/FindSurface#how-does-it-work).

+For the recommended preset of the parameters, please refer to [Optimal Parameter Set for Apple Vision Pro](https://github.com/CurvSurf/FindSurface-visionOS#optimal-parameter-set-for-apple-vision-pro).
+In this app, the preset values are already set as the defaults (See [AppStorage.swift](FindSurfaceST-visionOS/App/AppStorage.swift) file.)

 #### Voice Control Supports (experimental)

 Thanks to Apple's built-in accessibility supports in visionOS, it is possible to interact with some of UIs using voice commands.